Stability and ribbon bases for the rank-selected homology of geometric lattices: Generalities regarding stability bounds and sharpness

 \begin{rk} An analogous result to Proposition ~\ref{get-FI-modules} also holds for $\{ \mathcal{B}_n(q)\} $ for fixed $q$, with the category of finite sets $\{ {\bf n} := \{ 1,2,\dots ,n\}\} $ replaced by the category of finite dimensional vector spaces $\{ \FF_q^n|n\ge 1\} $ over a finite field $\FF_q$ and the endomorphism groups $\{ \fS_n \} $ replaced by general linear groups over $\FF_q$.
 In this setting, the element $u$ appearing in the proof of Proposition ~\ref{get-FI-modules} is the subspace of $\FF_q^n $ in which the last $n-m$ coordinates are set to 0, while the first $m$ coordinates may vary freely within $\FF_q$.
 While these are not FI-modules, again one expects a strong analogy with $B_n$, and indeed we will give a sharp stability bound in this case in Section ~\ref{Boolean-section}.
-It is straightforward to verify the general linear group analogues of Corollaries ~\ref{first-uniform}, ~\ref{second-uniform} and ~\ref{second-beta} for $\{ \mathcal{B}_n(q)\} $. \end{rk}
+It is straightforward to verify the general linear group analogues of Corollaries ~\ref{first-uniform}, ~\ref{second-uniform} and~\ref{second-beta} for $\{ \mathcal{B}_n(q)\} $. \end{rk} We will verify the third requirement for uniform representation stability for $\{ W\!H_S (B_n) ,\phi_n\} $ and for $\{ \beta_S(B_n),\phi_n\} $ with stable range $n\ge 2\max S - |S| +1$ in both cases in Theorem ~\ref{thm:Bool-stability}.
+We will verify the third requirement for uniform representation stability for $\{ \beta_S (\Pi_n)\} $ and $\{ W\!H_S(\Pi_n)\} $ with stable range $n\ge 4\max S - |S| + 1$ in both cases in Theorem ~\ref{main-partition-stability-theorem}.